MicrosoftDocs/cpp-docs/docs/get-started/tutorial-console-cpp.md

     }
     ```

 1. Now press **F5** once.
-This continues program execution all the way until it has to pause to ask for user input.
+Program execution continues all the way until it has to pause to ask for user input.
 Enter `10 / 0` again.
 Now, a more helpful message is printed.
 The user is asked for more input, and the program continues executing normally.

    ![The final result after changes](./media/calculator-final-verification.gif "The final result after changes")